 Winners of the Fellowship are entitled to receive two years of paid tuition and fees, a $42,000 annual stipend to cover living and conference travel costs, a paid visit to Facebook headquarters for the annual Fellowship Summit, and various opportunities to engage with Facebook researchers.

 Facebook Fellowship Program

-Applications for the 2021 Fellowship cohort are currently open and will close on October 1, 2020.
+Applications for the 2021 Fellowship cohort are currently closed.
+Winners will be announced in January 2021.

 Applications Close October 1, 2020, 12:00pm PST

 Reference Letters Due October 7, 2020, 11:59pm PST